matteorinalduzzi/TTM/README.md

 By incorporating these exogenous variables, the model can paint a more comprehensive picture of the forces affecting the lagoon's water level and enhance prediction accuracy.

-## Data Acquisition and Preprocessing
+## Data Acquisition and preparation

 The data for this project will be primarily sourced from the **Area Maree e Lagune** (Tide and Lagoon Area) of the **Istituto Superiore per la Protezione e la Ricerca Ambientale** (ISPRA) in Italy.
 ISPRA is a renowned research institute responsible for monitoring and managing water resources in Italy.